dagster-io/dagster/docs/docs-beta/docs/guides/asset-checks.md

 - Verify that a tabular asset adheres to a specified schema
 - Check if an asset's data needs refreshing

-Each asset check should test only a single asset property to keep tests simple, reusable, and easy to track over time.
+Each asset check should test only a single asset property to keep tests uncomplicated, reusable, and easy to track over time.

 <details>
 <summary>Prerequisites</summary>